 Not all stews need to be cooked for hours, especially if boneless and skinless chicken is used.
-This is a relatively quick one that works well with the carrots and fennel.
-Both the vegetables are tender but not falling apart.
+This Chicken and Fennel Stew is a relatively quick one to prepare.
+A it delicious and comforting one-pot wonder with protein and vegetables.
+Both the carrots and fennel are tender but not falling apart.
 The fennel lends a delicious sweetness and aroma to the stew.

 - 20 oz (560g) bonesless, skinless, chicken thighs, cut into two each

 - 2 tbsp vegetable oil